SanDisk shares fall as chip glut hurts prices

-Flash memory chipmaker SanDisk Corp's shares fell 15 percent on Friday after the company warned that a glut in the memory chip market will hurt prices for the rest of the year.
+April 20 Flash memory chipmaker SanDisk Corp's SNDK.O shares fell 15 percent on Friday after the company warned that a glut in the memory chip market will hurt prices for the rest of the year.

 SanDisk shares were down 13 percent at $35.27 on the Nasdaq.
 They fell to $34.34 earlier in the session.